 A mega menu allows Redbubble to also showcase popular topics and promote recently launched products.
 Customers found it easier to scan and it invited them to explore other pathways they wouldn't have normally found.

 With our new product IA and navigation, we succeeded in helping visitors connect with Redbubble and find what they are looking for.
-The changes helped us rank higher for t-shirts in the US, even getting to #1 on Google for some t-shirt related terms.
 We saw a 3% increase in conversion, and an 8% drop in exit rates.

 Displaying the "zipper pouch" product with an additional name and pathway, "pencil case", was highly impactful.
 It resulted in 4% growth in organic traffic, proving that context matters when customers are searching and our navigation should respond to these needs in order for us to be discovered on Google.